History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 The Factory is also remembered as generous in specials and giveaways.
 For example, at New Years Eve parties, there were frequently handouts to each patron (such as the plastic hats given away for New Years 1981 and 1982, shown here.)

-During a good part of its run, the Factory also included a side or back room used as a beer bar and game room.
-An attached annex, connecting through the beer bar, was used for additional dancing and quieter visiting during busy hours, and was also used to host meetings and had a stage for performances.
-This was an excellent venue for drag shows as well as musical performances.
+During a good part of its run, the Factory also included an additional back room with a second full-service bar and game room.
+Connecting through the beer bar, this room, early on called the Marquee Room, was used for additional dancing and quieter visiting during busy hours, and most notably to host meetings and with a stage for performances.
+Several 'drag' contests and drag shows were held there, as well as musical performances and benefit shows.
 (See sketch of layout.)
-The annex was also temporarily called "The Loading Dock".
+This back area was later called "The Loading Dock".

-For a time, Chuck opened upstairs in the same building a men's health club/ spa (aka bath house), the Broadway Health Club, which was raided on numerous occasions by the then notoriously homophobic Milwaukee Police.
+In February of 1978, owner Chuck opened the upstairs in the same building as a men's health club/ spa (aka bath house), the Broadway Health Club, which was raided on numerous occasions by the then notoriously homophobic Milwaukee Police.

-This bar was followed by two other Factory bars opened by Chuck: the Factory II in 1982 at 130 E. Juneau; and the Factory 3 opened on North Broadway north of the expressway.
-While both popular in their day, neither matched the long-term appeal of, and no bar in Milwaukee has ever come close to the legendary status of, the original "The Factory".
+This bar was followed by two other Factory bars opened by Chuck: the Factory II in 1982 at 130 E. Juneau; and the Factory 3 on North Broadway north of the expressway.
+While both popular in their day, neither matched the long-term appeal, and no bar in Milwaukee has ever come close to the legendary status, of the original "The Factory".

 Recollections: The following are recollections of others who have been kind enough to submit their personal memories to the webmaster.
 You are welcome to do the same!